 Semester at Sea and the Institute for Shipboard Education (ISE) provide $2.6 million in aid to students each year.
 ISE offers a wide range of awards in an effort to assist as many students as possible.
 Scholarships are available for both semester and summer programs.
 Visit Semester at Sea's Financial Aid & Scholarship page for details and a list of available awards.
 Use the code GLOBAL to get your application fee waived.

-Seven German Univiersities of Applied Sciences (UAS7) is pleased to announce that in addition to the Study and Internship Program (SIP), in 2013-2014 they will offer two new competitive programs that include scholarships for all successful applicants.
+In addition to the Study and Internship Program (SIP), Seven German Universities of Applied Sciences (UAS7) now offers two new competitive programs that include scholarships for all successful applicants.
 The Study Program (SP) includes a semester on one of our member campuses, and the Internship Program (IP) includes a 2-6 month research internship at a laboratory or research institute on one of their campuses.

 Additional scholarships available for education abroad

 This scholarship provides awards for U.S. undergraduate students who are receiving federal Pell Grant funding to participate in study abroad programs worldwide.
 Award amounts will vary depending on the length of study (minimum of 4 weeks in one country required) and student need with the average award being $4,000 (maximum award: $5,000).
 Students who receive the Gilman Scholarship are eligible to receive an additional $3,000 Critical Need Language Supplement, for a total possible award of up to $8,000.
 Details on all Gilman Scholarships can be found at: www.iie.org/gilman

 Only available to American citizens and permanent residents of the United States who have a college degree and plan to use an Asian language in their career.